Prime Minister's Office (India)

-The Prime Minister's Office (PMO) (IAST: Pradhānamantrī Kāryālaya) consists of the immediate staff of the Prime Minister of India, as well as multiple levels of support staff reporting to the Prime Minister.
+The Prime Minister's Office (IAST: Pradhānamantrī Kāryālaya) consists of the immediate staff of the Prime Minister of India, as well as multiple levels of support staff reporting to the Prime Minister.
 The PMO is headed by the Principal Secretary to the Prime Minister of India, currently Pramod Kumar Mishra.
 The PMO was originally called the Prime Minister's Secretariat until 1977, when it was renamed during the premiership of Morarji Desai.

-It is part of the Government of India located in the South Block of the Secretariat Building.
+It is located in Seva Teerth, where it relocated to on February 13, 2026, from its previous location in the South Block of the Secretariat Building.

-The Prime Minister's Official Website is available in 11 Indian languages namely Assamese, Bengali, Gujarati, Kannada, Malayalam, Meitei (Manipuri), Marathi, Odia, Punjabi, Tamil and Telugu in addition to English and Hindi, out of the 22 scheduled languages of the Republic of India.

 History

-During the tenure of Jawaharlal Nehru as Prime Minister, the then Prime Minister's Secretariat was headed by a Joint Secretary to Government of India until his death.
-The post of Principal Secretary to Prime Minister was created during the tenure of Indira Gandhi as Prime Minister.
-The Principal Secretary to PM is the head of the Prime Minister's Office.
+During the tenure of Jawaharlal Nehru as the first Prime Minister of India, the then Prime Minister's Secretariat was headed by a Joint Secretary to Government of India until his death.
+The post of the Principal Secretary to Prime Minister was conceived during the tenure of Indira Gandhi as Prime Minister.
+The Principal Secretary to the PM is the head of the Prime Minister's Office.